AthanasiosAurelius/m4i-data-management/quality_rules.md

     2. In the run_quality_rules.py we can now run our check.
 We have to provide a dataset so we can do a quality check.

-    3. Finally we run our check in the run_quality_rules.py
+    3. Finally we run our check in the run_quality_rules.py In debug mode run the 'asyncio.run(atlas_dataset_quality.run())' it's on line 87